moccalotto/kaos/_rulebook/main.md

 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}).

 # The Dice and The Game

-To find out if an action succeeds, we roll 1d100 versus a given *target number*.
+To find out if an action succeeds, you roll 1d100 versus a given *target number*.
-If the result of this »test« comes up lower-than or equal to that target number, it means that we have achieved some kind of success.
+If the result of this »test« comes up lower-than or equal to that target number, it means that you have achieved some kind of success.
-If the result is higher than the target number, we have failed the test.
+If the result is higher than the target number, you have failed the test.

 #### Standard Tests
 Roll 1d100 vs. the target number.